George O. Wood: Ministry

-For 17 years he pastored Newport Mesa Christian Center in Costa Mesa, California.
+For 17 years, he pastored Newport Mesa Christian Center in Costa Mesa, California.
 From 1965 until 1971, he was director of Spiritual Life and Student Life at Evangel University in Springfield, Missouri.

-In 1988 until 1993, he was Assistant Superintendent of the Southern California District of the Assemblies of God (1988–93).
+In 1988 until 1993, he was the Assistant Superintendent of the Southern California District of the Assemblies of God (1988–93).
 From 1993 until 2007, he served as General Secretary of the General Council of the Assemblies of God in the United States of America (AG).
 From 2007 until 2017, he served as General Superintendent of the AG.
 In 2008, he became the Chairman of the World Assemblies of God Fellowship.